 Mouse spider bites can cause severe illness, especially in small children.
 Although not typically aggressive, the male mouse spider (Scotophaeus Blackwall) attacks when provoked and is considered dangerous to humans.
 Their large, hard fangs deliver a deep and painful bite.

-Mouse spiders can grow up to 1 and 1/2 inches in body length.
-The male has a bright red head and elongated fangs to go with a brown or gray body.
-They burrow outdoors, frequently more than 3 feet deep.
+Mouse spiders can grow up to 1 and a half inches in body length.
+The male has a bright red head and elongated fangs with a brown or gray body.
+They burrow outdoors, usually more than 3 feet deep.
 The male is known to wander around on open ground, especially after it rains.

 Mouse spiders have been spotted frequently in the US, mainly in the western states of Washington, Oregon, California, and Colorado.